-I recently (September 2016) retired from teaching at Lady Margaret Hall Oxford since 1975 when I took up the position of the first Fellow and Tutor in Politics.politics fellow there.
-My primary interestsare in empirical politics and I have published in the field of British, American and comparative politics.
+In September 2016, I retired from my post as Associate Professor in DPIR and at Lady Margaret Hall Oxford where I had been since 1975, when I took up the position of the first Fellow and Tutor in Politics there.
+My primary interests are in empirical politics and I have published in the fields of British, American and comparative politics.
 In addition to my more specialist research interests, I have enjoyed writing and editing books which make political developments available to a broader audience.
-Such books include two works in the Developments series (Developments in British Politics and Developments in American Politics as well as a text on British Government (Governing the UK ) and the Blackwells series on modern governments.
+Such books include two works in the Developments series (Developments in British Politics and Developments in American Politics) as well as a text on British Government (Governing the UK) and the Blackwells series on modern governments.

-I have served on a number of public bodies and academic editorial boards.
+I have served on a number of public bodies (including most recently the House of Lords Appointments Commission) and academic editorial boards.

 "City Caesars?
-Institutional Structure and Mayoral Success in Three California Cities" Urban Affairs Review, Vol 40, NO. 1, September 2004, 19-43.
+Institutional Structure and Mayoral Success in Three California Cities" Urban Affairs Review, Vol 40 (1), September 2004, 19-43.

 "Leadership in Politics: A Case for a Closer Relationship", Leadership, Vol 1 (2): 187-204, 2005.

 "Conflict of Interest in British Public Life" (with Robert Kaye)in Christine Trost and Alison Gash, eds Conflict of Interest in Public life :Cross National Perspectives (Cambridge University Press, 2008).

 "Regulating Conflict of Interest:Securing Accountability in the Modern State" (with Robert Kaye )to be published in English by the World Bank and in Spanish in 2010 by Siglo Press XXI as Corrupcion Y Transparencia:Debatiendo las fronteras entre Estado, mercado y sociedad.
 (Edited by Irma Sandoval)